Retrieving High-Dimensional Quantum Steering From a Noisy Environment with N Measurement Settings

-The experimental setup is shown in Fig.~\ref{setup}.
-A 405nm continuous wave laser beam is coupled to a single-mode fiber (SMF) to obtain pure fundamental Gaussian mode pump beam.
-The OAM entangled photons are generated through type-II spontaneous parametric down-conversion process (SPDC) in a 5-mm-long periodically poled potassium titanyl phosphate (ppKTP) crystal.
-After the polarization beam splitter (PBS), the polarization orthogonal correlated photon pairs are separated.
+\textit{Experimental demonstration of large violation.---}The setup is shown in Fig.~\ref{setup}.
+A CW 405~nm laser beam is first coupled to a single-mode fiber (SMF) to be spatially filtered, and then focused by a 250~mm lens $f_1$ to a spot size of 0.5~mm at a 5-mm-long nonlinear PPKTP crystal.
+The type-II spontaneous parametric down-conversion (SPDC) process generates orthogonally polarized pairs of OAM entangled photons at 810~nm.
+Then, the photon pairs are recollimated by a 100~mm lens $f_2$, and separated by a polarization beam splitter (PBS).
 A half-wave plate (HWP) is used to rotate the polarization of the idler photon from vertical to horizontal, allowing it to be manipulated by the spatial light modulator (SLM).
 We make the idler photon reflect odd times to reverse its OAM from $-l$ to $l$ and thus obtain the original HD entanglement $\left| \Phi \right> = \sum\nolimits_{ - \infty }^\infty {{c_l}{{\left| l \right> } _A}{\left| l \right> }_B} $, where $l$ is the index of OAM.
-The SLM1 is loaded with a regular diffraction grating and SLM2 is loaded with computer-generated holograms (CGHs) to perform generalized projective measurements in the OAM bases.
-Long-pass optical filters are used to reduce the detection of noise photons.
+The SLM1 is loaded with a regular diffraction grating.
+Projective measurements on the OAM basis and its MUBs are performed by the SLM2 loaded with computer-generated holograms (CGHs), a group of so called intensity-flattening lenses~\cite{18OE-ift} and SMFs.
+The joint probability distributions are obtained by measuring coincidence counts using single-photon avalanche detectors (SPADs) connected to a coincidence circuit, and then used to evaluate the steering functional in Eq.~(\ref{eq2}).

 The original OAM entanglement produced by SPDC process is not a maximally entangled state owing to the limited spiral bandwidth \cite{torres03PRAbandwidth}.
-To faithfully certify the unbounded violation of steering inequalities, we need to use the entanglement concentration technique called Procrustean method \cite{bennett1996concentrating} to equalize different orders of OAM.
-This is generally done by choosing local operations matched to the spiral bandwidth for our SPDC source \cite{dada2011nphys}.
-Fig.~\ref{fig:2}(a) shows our coincidence measurement results before and after entanglement concentration.
+To faithfully demonstrate the large violation of steering inequalities, we use the entanglement concentration technique called Procrustean method \cite{bennett1996concentrating} to equalize different orders of OAM.
+This is generally done by choosing local operations matched to the spiral bandwidth of our SPDC source \cite{dada2011nphys}.
+Fig.~\ref{fig:2}(a) shows our coincidence results before and after entanglement concentration.

 To test within $d$-dimensional subspace, for odd $d$, we choose the modes $l$ from $–(d-1)/2$ to $(d-1)/2$ as the computational basis.
 For even $d$, we choose $l$ from $-d/2$ to $d/2$, omitting the $l=0$ mode.
 And we construct the other $d$ MUBs using these modes, respectively.
 The normalized coincidence rates in two 11-dimensional MUBs ($x = 1$ and $2$) are shown in Fig.~\ref{fig:2}(b).